 Different cuts of lamb have different fat content, but if you manage to get a hold of a piece with a good deal or marbling then this will be perfect for slow cooking or roasting.
 For example, if you manage to get a fatty cut like lamb shoulder then try barbecue smoking it.

 Lamb chops are expensive, but their fat content makes it worth it.
 They can be barbecue grilled or smoked, and are best finished with a seared skin and pink inside.
+See our smoked lamb chop recipe to see just how amazing they can be.

 In contrast, leg of lamb is lean and contains far less fat.
 This makes them better for slow roasting or barbecuing.
 They’ll need marinating or brining beforehand.